karlseguin/thirdlaw/readme.md

 - `address`: the full address (scheme, host, port, path) to make the request to (defaults to http://127.0.0.1/)
 - `timeout`: the timeout, in milliseconds, to wait before getting a response (defaults to 5000).
+- `contains`: text that must exist in the response body to consider the check a success (defaults to none)

 ### shell
 Invokes the shell and runs the specified command.
 Any error running the command, include an exit code not equal to 0, will result in a failure.
 It's also possible to specify the expected output.
 The shell check accepts the following configuration values: